jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Batch Processing with Spark.md

 Two directories will be made for August 2021 with empty csv.gz files for both green and yellow, go ahead and remove those.

+Apply the same methods as in the previous video to define the schema for the table and save as partitioned parquet files.

 # Spark SQL
 * Temporary tables
 * Some simple queries from week 4